felixgrunberger/CopR/README.md

 ```

 SAM files were converted to sorted BAM files using samtools and extended
-towards the 3´direction by their fragment-size to better represent the
+towards the 3´direction to their fragment-size (200 bp size selection
+during library preparation) to better represent the precise protein-DNA
-precise protein-DNA interaction (Li et al. [2009](#ref-Li2009)).
+interaction (Li et al. [2009](#ref-Li2009)).

 ``` bash
 #!/bin/bash